-be stronger in some groups (Eastern Europe vs. other countries, richer vs. poorer individuals, left-wingers vs. right-wingers, the formerly unemployed vs. the never unemployed).
+Previous literature reports considerable heterogeneity in preference for redistribution and inequality aversion.
+Inspired by these results, we are interested in the effect of inequality reduction and income inequality among different subsamples and different types of individuals.
+We presume that association between inequality reduction and satisfaction should be stronger in some groups (Eastern Europe vs. other countries, richer vs. poorer individuals, left-wingers vs. right-wingers, the formerly unemployed vs. the never unemployed).
 After creating binary indicator variables for these groups, we analyze heterogeneity by regressing life satisfaction on redistribution and income inequality interacted with the relevant indicator variables.
-Each panel in Table 4 (from A to E) represents an OLS regression where the main effects of inequality and inequality reduction are excluded, but their interaction terms with the indicator variables are included.
-For example, in Panel A (Eastern Europe vs. other countries) one set of interactions measures the effect of inequality and its reduction in post-communist countries, and another set of interactions measures the effect of inequality and its reduction in non-post-communist countries (four interactions altogether).
+Each panel in Table 4 (from A to E) represents an OLS regression where the main effects of inequality and inequality reduction are excluded, but their interaction terms with the indicator variables are included.19 For example, in Panel A (Eastern Europe vs. other countries) one set of interactions measures the effect of inequality and its reduction in post-communist countries, and another set of interactions measures the effect of inequality and its reduction in non-post-communist countries (four interactions altogether).
 In this way, we can directly see the effect (and the significance) of redistribution and inequality among the examined groups of individuals.
-We also report the p-value on the test of equal redistribution/inequality coefficients.
-The countries of the p-value on the test of equal redistribution/inequality coefficients.
+We also report the p-value on the test of equal redistribution/inequality coefficients.20